Online GPU Energy Optimization with Switching-Aware Bandits: Introduction

-Although extensive work has achieved promising progress in reducing the energy consumption of computing systems, they mainly target on CPUs~\cite{zhu2003scheduling,yang2015adaptive,10.1007/978-3-030-85665-6_21,wang2021online,wu2023utilizing}.
-The rapidly growing importance of GPUs has shifted the focus, particularly in AI model training, such as large language models (LLMs) that require significant GPU computational resources.
-As of June 2024, nine of the top ten fastest supercomputer systems in the TOP500 list are GPU powered~\cite{top500}.
-In these heterogeneous computing systems, GPUs have emerged as the dominant energy consumers.
-Figure~\ref{fig:mot_energy_dis} plots the distribution of energy consumption across different components on a compute node from the Aurora supercomputer during a run of SPEChpc 2021 benchmarks, including GPUs, CPUs, and other components (e.g., memory) on the node.
-The figure reveals that GPUs consume substantially more energy than CPUs and other parts.
-For example, when executing the SPEChpc application 528.pot3d, GPUs account for 75.10\% of energy consumption, over four times that of CPUs, which only consume 16.55\%.
-Therefore, optimizing GPUs energy usage is the most important for effective energy management in heterogeneous computing systems.
-Moreover, existing solutions primarily focus on either a purely offline setting or a hybrid of offline and online settings, which are unrealistic and result in excess energy consumption.
-In real-world computing systems, the process of collecting prior data itself consumes excess energy.
-Consequently, in this paper, we specifically study an online energy optimization problem for Intel's Data Center GPU Max 1550 (formerly called Ponte Vecchio or PVC), recently installed in the nodes of the Aurora supercomputer.
+While progress has been made in reducing the energy consumption of computing systems, existing efforts have predominantly focused on CPUs~\cite{cerf2021sustaining,wang2021online}.
+However, the growing importance of GPUs, particularly in AI model training, such as for large language models (LLMs) that demand substantial GPU computational resources, has shifted the focus.
+As of July 2025, nine of the top ten fastest supercomputers in the TOP500 list are GPU-powered\footnote{https://top500.org}.
+In these heterogeneous computing systems, GPUs have become the dominant energy consumers.
+Figure~\ref{fig:mot_energy_dis} plots the energy consumption distribution across components of a compute node in the Aurora supercomputer during SPEChpc 2021 benchmark runs, including GPUs, CPUs, and other components (e.g., memory).
+The results highlight that GPUs consume significantly more energy than CPUs and other parts.
+For example, when running the SPEChpc application \texttt{pot3d}, GPUs account for 75.10\% of the total energy consumption, over four times that of CPUs, which consume only 16.55\%.
+This emphasizes the most importance of optimizing GPU energy usage for effective energy management in heterogeneous computing systems.
+Furthermore, existing solutions primarily operate in either purely offline settings or hybrid offline and online settings, which are often impractical and lead to excessive energy consumption.
+In real-world systems, the process of collecting prior data itself incurs additional energy overhead.
+To investigate these limitations, this paper introduces a novel online energy optimization problem.